dkimhw/launch_school/js_109/js_109_problems.md

 * My interpretation:
   * On line 1 - we initialize a variable called `a` with the value `"Hello"`.
   * On line 3 - we have an `if` statement and `{}` code block from line 3 to 7.
     * `if` statement takes a condition - basically any expression that evaluates to true or false.
-In this code, we use `a` as the condition.
+In this code, we use the value of  `a` as the condition.
 In JavaScript, non-empty strings will always evaluate to true - thus, non-empty strings like `"Hello"` are considered truthy values but they are not the same as the boolean value of `true`. `if` condition only needs an expression that **can** evaluate to true or false
     * In this case, we are passing the value "Hello" and this is a truthy value.
     * As a result, we will invoke `console.log('Hello is truthy');`.
 We pass the value `"Hello is truthy"` to `console.log`. `console.log` will take the argument and output it to the console.
     * The output to the console is: `'Hello is truthy'`.